twobin/react-lazyload/README.md

 ### height

-Type: Number Default: 100 Required: true
+Type: Number/String Default: undefined

-In the first round of render, LazyLoad will render a placeholder for your component and measure if this component is visible.
+In the first round of render, LazyLoad will render a placeholder for your component if no placeholder is provided and measure if this component is visible.
 Set `height` properly will make LazyLoad calculate more precisely.
+The value can be number or string like `'100%'`.
+You can also use css to set the height of the placeholder instead of using `height`.

 ### once